prithivi2212/Youtube_Data_Harvesting_and_Warehousing/README.md

   **Working with the Project**

-1. Clone the repository: ```git clone https://github.com/gopiashokan/Youtube-Harvesting Warehousing.git```
+1. Clone the repository: ```git clone https://github.com/prithivi2212/Youtube_Data_Harvesting_and_Warehousing.git```
 2. Install the required packages: ```pip install -r requirements.txt```
 3. Run the Streamlit app: ```streamlit run app.py```
 4. Access the app in your browser at ```http://localhost:8501```

+**Updates**

+Feel free to update me with a pull request if you encounter a problem or error with the code provided.

+**License**

+This project is licensed under the MIT License.
+Please review the LICENSE file for more details.

+**Contact**

+For further enquires reach out to me using,
+📧 Email: prithivi.n22@gmail.com

+🌐 LinkedIn: www.linkedin.com/in/prithivinanjundan